-Where, and How, You Can Get an Original Birth Certificate (Assuming You Can Get One at All)
+Where and How TO Get an Original PRE-ADOPTION Birth Certificate (IF You Can Get One at All)

 I monitor the laws in all fifty states, plus the District of Columbia, and summarize any restrictions that limit an adult adoptee’s right to obtain an original birth certificate.
-Adult adopted people in ten states (indicated by ) have the right to obtain their own original birth certificates upon request.
-Maps that illustrate the state of adoptee rights are also here.
+As of July 1, 2024, adult adopted people born in fifteen states (indicated by the symbol) have the right to request and obtain a copy of their own original birth certificates.

-The key is listed below.
-For a summary of a particular state’s law, click on the state’s name.
+A key to the symbols and colors is listed below.
+For a summary of a particular state’s law, click on a state name or on the map below.
+A changelog also records changes and updates to the individual state listings.

 Alaska